sabrid369/BFMD-SN-U-net/README.md

-# BFMD-SN-U-Net-with-GCI-CBAM
+# BFMD SN-U-net GCI-CBAM
-The open source code of BFMD SN U Net with GCI-CBAM
+The open source code for the paper "A Deep Learning Framework Based on Regularization and Normalization for Retinal Vessel Segmentation"